-Angel Eggs (aka Deviled Eggs) are sliced hard boiled egg whites stuffed with a savory filling.
+Angel Eggs (aka Deviled Eggs) are firm boiled egg whites sliced in half and stuffed with a savory filling.

-This hearty side dish is easy to make with a few simple ingredients.
+Serve as a hearty appetizer or side dish.
+Easy to make with a few simple ingredients.

-DISCLOSURE (SPONSORED): I first published this recipe in September 2018 with a complimentary jar of sweet salad cubes provided by Mt.
+DISCLOSURE (SPONSORED): I first published this recipe in September 2018.
+At that time, I used a complimentary jar of sweet salad cubes from Mt.
 Olive Pickles.

 WHAT ARE ANGEL EGGS?

 The inspiration for the name came from my precious aunt (75 years young) who said to me: “Angel sounds better than deviled eggs.”

 Mayo, chopped onions, sweet salad cubes (or sweet relish) and yellow mustard.

 The surprise ingredient is sweet salad cubes.
 They add flavor and a slight crunch.
 If you prefer a smoother texture, use sweet relish.

 Both are delicious.

 Consider using Smooth Hard Boiled Eggs to make Angel Eggs.